olifrost/olifrost.github.io/_posts/2019-07-10-realistic-earth-emoji.md

 ---
 layout: site
 title: I made a more realistic earth emoji
-description: It's with the emoji consortium for approval
+description: It's more realistic than the normal one
-videos: nBfc_vfKKvc
 image: /blog/earthemoji/earthemoji-wide-background.png
 permalink: /realistic-earth-emoji
 ---